 - Automatic Form Confirmations: Choose from 3 form confirmation types—Message, Show Page, and Redirect—or use a combination of all three using smart conditional logic.

 - Survey and Poll Form Creation: add survey or poll forms to your site, collect responses in one convenient location, and access multiple reports displaying results for easy analysis of data.

 - Partial Form Saving: capture partial form entries and follow up on those leads to turn abandoning site visitors into subscribers, followers, or customers.

-- Exhaustive Spam Protection: enjoy built-in honeypot spam protection, enable captchas, customize your own captchas, or even use Google invisible reCAPTCHA to protect your forms from spam submissions.
+- Exhaustive Spam Protection: enjoy built-in spam protection, enable CAPTCHAs, customize your own CAPTCHAs, hCaptcha, Cloudflare Turnstile, or even use Google invisible reCAPTCHA to protect your forms from spam submissions.

 - No Limits: Create as many forms as you want, with as many form fields as you want, and accept as many entries as you like, no matter which plan you choose.